lvieirajr/django-react-template/README.md

 make setup
 ```

-This should build the backend docker image, install all the frontend
+This should build both the backend and frontend docker images and setup
-dependencies using pnpm and build the frontend app.
+all the databases and other parts of the app.

 ## Development